 Earthworms breathe through their skin and must be in an environment that has at least 40% moisture (at least as damp as a wrung out sponge).
 If their skin dries out, they cannot breathe and will die.

 Earthworms prefer a near-neutral soil pH.

 Instead of teeth, earthworms have a gizzard like a chicken that grinds the soil and organic matter that they consume.
-Their main intent is to eat the soil microorganisms that live in and on the soil and organic matter.
+They eat the soil microorganisms that live in and on the soil and organic matter.